• Skip to primary navigation

 I know sometimes it can seem overwhelming to make an impressive, decadent dessert.
 All the ingredients, the measurements, the complicated instructions…

-That’s why I always try to simplify the steps in a recipe like in this pure chocolate mousse cake, but there are times when you just want something quicker, less fussy, but equally delicious.
+That’s why I always try to simplify the steps in a recipe like in this easy chocolate mousse cake, but there are times when you just want something quicker, less fussy, but equally delicious.

 Well, I have you covered my friend!
 With this flourless chocolate cake recipe all you need is 5 ingredients, your mixer, and an oven!